KdRome/VocalVocab/README.md

 * Press play to listen to the description of the word

 - [X] Replay Screen
-* User can retry the word if they get it wrong
+* Users can retry the word if they get it wrong
 * User gets notified if they get it wrong and can try as many times as they wish

 - [X] Settings Screen
 * User can adjust how many letters they want the word to be

-- [ ] Completed Screen
+- [X] Completed Screen
 * User can see which words they have answered correctly
 * User can replay words they completed